Backlash against efforts to force citizens to get vaccinated in Southeast Europe

 A violent incident was reported in Bulgaria on September 20, when people attacked a mobile vaccination centre in the Black Sea city of Varna. caretaker Health Minister Stoicho Katsarov condemned the attack, also stressing that vaccination is the most effective way of avoiding COVID-19.

 Bulgarian officials had previously mooted the idea of a vaccine certificate, but met a strong negative reaction.
 The caretaker government’s tighter new restrictions, including early closure for restaurants and bars, have already sparked protests.
-On September 8 when several thousand people protested against the latest restrictions and threatened to shut down the whole country by the end of the month if their demands are not respected.
+On September 8 several thousand people protested against the latest restrictions and threatened to shut down the whole country by the end of the month if their demands are not respected.
 The protest was organised by the associations of cafes, restaurants, tour operators, bus transportation, taxi drivers, driver instructors, fitness clubs and party centres.

 Also mid-September, dozens of Albanians protested at the border with Montenegro, when they faced new restrictions on entering the neighbouring country.
 At the Hani i Hotel border crossing, Albanians who usually cross the border daily to work in Montenegro said they were being asked to pay €23 for tests at the border as officials refused to recognise their vaccination certificates or proof they had recovered from the virus, as reported by Albanian Daily News.